If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Although these signs may point towards a different condition, they shouldn’t be taken lightly.
 It’s important to seek professional help for a loved one if they begin to show these signs of schizophrenia.

-If you or a loved one is struggling with a mental illness or even an addiction, call Banyan Treatment Centers today at 888-280-4763 to learn more about our facility and the various levels of care we offer.
+If you or a loved one is struggling with a mental illness or even an addiction, call Banyan Treatment Centers today at 888-280-4763 or reach out to us online and learn more about our mental health programs.